The Scientology system of ethics is based wholly on reason.

 L. Ron Hubbard defined ethics as “reason and the contemplation of optimum survival.”
 He has also pointed out: “Dishonest conduct is non-survival.
 Anything is unreasonable or evil which brings about the destruction of individuals, groups, or inhibits the future of the race.”

-Ethics may be further defined as “the actions an individual takes on himself to ensure his continued survival across the dynamics.”
-It is a personal thing.
-When one is ethical, it is something one does oneself by choice.
+Ethics may be further defined as “the actions an individual takes on himself in order to accomplish optimum survival for himself and others on all dynamics.”
+Ethics is a personal thing.
+When one is ethical, it is something one does oneself by one’s own choice.

 The Scientology ethics system includes a body of technology called Conditions Formulas.
 L. Ron Hubbard discovered that there are various states of existence and that there are exact formulas connected with these states.
 A person can determine what condition any area of his life is in and apply a formula to immediately improve that condition.
 While very simple, such actions are quite powerful and have enabled millions of individuals to improve their lives in ways never thought possible.